nexcess/nexcess-api-docs/api-token/add.md

 ## api-token:add
 Creates a new Api Token.

-This task is queued, meaning it will be completed out-of-band from the current request.
-The response payload will describe the requested task, and will also include a Location header that can be polled to determine the status of the task. @see task:show.
+The new api token is returned in the response payload.
+This is the only time it will be accessible to the user; it will never be displayed again.

 #### Access
-api-token edit
+logged-in users

 #### Input
-- string `name` (required): name; must contain a single line of text
+- string `name` (required): name for the new token; must contain a single line of text

 #### Request
 ```